fpgmaas/cookiecutter-poetry/README.md

 ---

-On your local machine, navigate to the directory in which you want to create a project directory, and run the following two commands:
+On your local machine, navigate to the directory in which you want to create a project directory, and run the following command:

 ```
 cookiecutter https://github.com/partsnap/partsnap-cookiecutter-poetry.git